awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport-spend-threshold.md

 # Requesting increases to your monthly SMS spending quota for Amazon SNS<a name="channels-sms-awssupport-spend-threshold"></a>

-Your spending quota determines how much money you can spend sending SMS messages through Amazon SNS each month\.
-When Amazon SNS determines that sending an SMS message would incur a cost that exceeds your spending quota for the current month, it stops publishing SMS messages within minutes\.
+Amazon SNS provides spending quotas to help you manage the maximum per\-month cost incurred by sending SMS using your account\.
+The spending quota limits your risk in case of malicious attack, and prevents your upstream application from sending more messages than expected\.
+You can configure Amazon SNS to stop publishing SMS messages when it determines that sending an SMS message will incur a cost that exceeds your spending quota for the current month\.

+To ensure your operations are not impacted, we recommend requesting a spending quota high enough to support your production workloads\.
+For more information, see [Step 1: Open an Amazon SNS SMS case](#channels-sms-awssupport-spend-threshold-open)\.
+Once you have received the quota, you can manage your risk by applying the full quota, or a smaller value, as described in [Step 2: Update your SMS settings](#channels-sms-awssupport-spend-threshold-settings)\.
+By applying a smaller value, you can control your monthly spending with the option to scale up if necessary\.

 **Important**
-Because Amazon SNS is a distributed system, it stops sending SMS messages within minutes of the spending quota being exceeded\.
+Because Amazon SNS is a distributed system, it stops sending SMS messages within minutes if the spending quota is exceeded\.
 During this period, if you continue to send SMS messages, you might incur costs that exceed your quota\.

 We set the spending quota for all new accounts at $1\.00 \(USD\) per month\.
 This quota is intended to let you test the message\-sending capabilities of Amazon SNS\.
-This quota also helps to reduce the risk of sending large campaigns before you're actually ready to use Amazon SNS for your production workloads\.
-Finally, this quota is necessary to prevent malicious users from abusing Amazon SNS\.

 To request an increase to the SMS spending quota for your account, open a quota increase case in the AWS Support Center\.

 ## Step 1: Open an Amazon SNS SMS case<a name="channels-sms-awssupport-spend-threshold-open"></a>